GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     return $output_file
     }

+The compiler is invoked on line 47 via the function tiny_compile.

 With the files in place the next step is to add the integration into the Makefile, and to start to populate the Tiny testsuites with meaningful tests.